puppetlabs/puppet-docs/source/pe/2.0/cloudprovisioner_vmware.markdown

 Lastly, we can terminate a VMware instance.
 Be aware this will:

 - Force-shutdown the virtual machine
-- Delete the virtual machine AND it's hard disk images
+- Delete the virtual machine AND its hard disk images

 **This is a destructive action that should only be taken when you wish to delete the virtual machine!**